Smudge-Studios/HypixelBot/README.md

 - `h!guild <guild>` - Information on a specified guild.

+- `h!link <player>` - Link a user to your account.

+- `h!unlink` - Remove a linked user from your account.

 ### Restricted Commands

 These commands can only be used by a bot owner.